-- Concatenate the four bytes with (0,0,0,0), and use the Athlon's load-eightbyte-signed-integer instruction.
-Unfortunately, the four-byte store forces the eight-byte load to wait for dozens of cycles. - Concatenate the bytes with (0, 0, 56, 67), producing an eight-byte floating-point number.
+- Concatenate the four bytes with (0, 0, 0, 0), and use the Athlon's load-eightbyte-signed-integer instruction.
+Unfortunately, the four-byte store forces the eight-byte load to wait for dozens of cycles. - Concatenate the bytes with (0,0,56,67), producing an eight-byte floating-point number.
 Load that number, and subtract 252+251 to obtain the desired integer.
 This well-known trick has the virtue of also allowing the integer to be scaled by (e.g.) 232: replace 67 with 69 and 252 + 251 with 284 + 283.
 Unfortunately, as above, the four-byte store forces the eight-byte load to wait for dozens of cycles. - Subtract 231 from the integer, use the Athlon's load-four-byte-signed-integer instruction, and add 231 to the result.
-This is reasonably fast.
+This has smaller latency, but puts more pressure on the floating-point unit.